Jaeden Martell: It and breakthrough (2017present)

-In 2019, Martell was also a part of Rian Johnson's ensemble cast in the murder-mystery film Knives Out.
-In March 2019, now credited as Martell, he joined the cast of the Apple miniseries Defending Jacob, based on the William Landay novel of the same name.
-On April 30, 2020, in an Instagram Live interview with Teen Vogue, Martell confirmed that he had joined the cast of Tunnels in the role of Grayson Mitchell, the younger sibling of a victim of gun violence.
-The film does not have a set or confirmed release date.
+In March 2019, Martell joined the cast of the Apple TV+ miniseries Defending Jacob, based on the William Landay novel of the same name.
+Also in 2020, it was confirmed by Martell that he was in pre-production for Tunnels, playing the younger siblings of a gun violence victim; however, as of 2024, the film has not yet garnered a release date.

 In September 2021, Martell portrayed Morty Smith in a series of promotional interstitials for the two-part fifth season finale of Rick and Morty.
 In February 2021, he joined the cast of Netflix's Metal Lords.
 In October 2022, he portrayed Craig in the Netflix film Mr. Harrigan's Phone written and directed by John Lee Hancock, based on the short story of the same name from the If It Bleeds collection by Stephen King.
+In 2023, he was cast in the A24 film Y2K.